-Interest income and dividend income are included in investment and other income in the consolidated statements of income for all financial assets.
+Other income, interest income and dividend income are included in investment and other income in the consolidated statements of income for all financial assets.

 (o) Foreign currency translation

 The Company uses the Canadian dollar as both its functional and presentational currency.